AndreaTrendafilov/tst-rancher-charts/charts/argo/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

+### 5.35.0
+This version supports Kubernetes version `>=1.23.0-0`.
+The current supported version of Kubernetes is v1.24 or later and we align with Amazon EKS calendar, because many of AWS users and conservative approach.

+Please see more information about EoL: [Amazon EKS EoL][EKS EoL].

 ### 5.31.0
 The manifests are now using [`tini` as entrypoint][tini], instead of `entrypoint.sh`.
 Until Argo CD v2.8, `entrypoint.sh` is retained for upgrade compatibility.
 This means that the deployment manifests have to be updated after upgrading to Argo CD v2.7, and before upgrading to Argo CD v2.8 later.